 - PTCAS will automatically email the evaluator once the reference request is saved.

 - Alert the evaluator to watch for an email from email@example.com with the subject heading “PTCAS Reference Request.”

 - If the email is not received, instruct the evaluator to check their spam and junk folders, or provide an alternate email address as some servers filter out messages from PTCAS.

 *All application materials and forms must be submitted through PTCAS.
 Do not send any application materials to the Physical Therapy Department.

 Step 8.
 Pay the application fee:

-You will pay the PTCAS application fee through them, but you will also need to submit a supplemental application fee to the College of Graduate Studies at Angelo State.
+You will pay the PTCAS application fee through them, but you will also need to submit a supplemental application fee to the College of Graduate Studies and Research at Angelo State.